 While continuously integrating more packages into Spack (notable pending exceptions are some core components like certain compilers and MPI libraries), the new year’s resolution of the team is to move to the latest upstream version of Spack.
 This will introduce anticipated new features like chaining with the expressed goal of having users configure and install their own software, individually, while building upon the common software stack provided by LRZ.
 Also, with further refined environments and stacks as well as microarchitecture-targeting, it will be possible to replace substantial internal configuration and code customizations.

-The team is looking forward to continue working alongside the very active Spack community, contributing to upstream development and user support while putting the fun back in supercomputer software installation and maintenance with Spack!
+The team is looking forward to continuing to work alongside the very active Spack community, contributing to upstream development and user support while putting the fun back in supercomputer software installation and maintenance with Spack!

 Make sure to follow @lrz_de on Twitter for the latest updates on supercomputing for students and researchers in Munich, Bavaria, Germany and beyond.